Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Discussion and Outlook

 \begin{dfigure*}{f4}

 {\textbf{Critical doping for ferromagnetic correlations.} (\textbf{a}) Ferromagnetic tendencies increase with particle doping as ferromagnetic polarons start to overlap. (\textbf{b}) A transition from a antiferromagnetic to a ferromagnetic short-range spin background is visible as a change of sign of the normalized nearest-neighbor spin-spin correlations $C_\text{ss}$ in the triangular lattice at a critical doping $\delta_\text{FM}$.
-Numerical simulations at $U=\infty$ and $T/t=0.6$ via FTLM (see Methods~\ref{subsubsec:ftlm}) exhibit a transition at half-filling consistent with Nagaoka's and Haerter-Shastry's pictures, where magnetism is driven by a single dopant. (\textbf{c}) No such transition occurs in experimental correlations from the square lattice at comparable $U/t$, nor even at $U/t=72$ in correlations computed via Numerical Linked-Cluster Expansion (NLCE) at $T/t=0.6$. (\textbf{d}) The critical doping $\delta_\text{FM}$ decreases with increasing $U/t$, both in experimental data (blue), and in numerical simulations via FTLM (dashed line) and NLCE (dash-dotted line).
-This is consistent with the Nagaoka prediction of a ferromagnetic ground state for an infinitesimal positive doping in the infinite limit $U/t \rightarrow \infty$. } \end{dfigure*}
+Numerical simulations at $U=\infty$ and $T/t=0.6$ via FTLM (see Methods~\ref{subsubsec:ftlm}) exhibit a transition at half-filling consistent with Nagaoka's and Haerter-Shastry's pictures, where magnetism is driven by a single dopant. (\textbf{c}) No such transition occurs in experimental correlations from the square lattice at comparable $U/t$, nor even at $U/t=72$ in correlations computed via NLCE at $T/t=0.4$. (\textbf{d}) The critical doping $\delta_\text{FM}$ decreases with increasing $U/t$, both in experimental data (blue), and in numerical simulations via FTLM (dashed line) and NLCE (dash-dotted line).
+This is consistent with the Nagaoka prediction of a ferromagnetic ground state for an infinitesimal positive doping in the infinite limit $U/t \rightarrow \infty$.
+Red (blue) shading indicates regions of FM (AFM) correlations in the doping-$t/U$ phase diagram. } \end{dfigure*}